Toothless (film)

-Toothless is a 1997 American made-for-television fantasy film that first aired as part of The Wonderful World of Disney on ABC and produced by Disney Telefilms and Mandeville Films.
+Toothless is a 1997 American fantasy comedy television film that first aired as part of The Wonderful World of Disney on ABC on October 5, 1997 and produced by Disney Telefilms and Mandeville Films.
+It was directed by Melanie Mayron, written by Mark S. Kaufman, and stars Kirstie Alley, with Dale Midkiff, Ross Malinger, Daryl "Chill" Mitchell, Kathryn Zaremba, Marcus Toji, Mayron, and Lynn Redgrave in supporting roles.

 Plot

 Katherine Lewis, having been a dentist since her late father and grandfather had each been one, is killed after being struck by a bike messenger.
 She awakens to find herself in Limbo, a place between Heaven and Hell.
-In Limbo Katherine is told that she must perform community service as a mythological being before going to Heaven.
+In Limbo, Katherine is told that she must perform community service as a mythological being before going to Heaven.
 Katherine signs a contract to be the Tooth Fairy and is trained by a worker named Raul on how to perform her service.

 On her first night on the job, Katherine visits a lonely 12-year-old boy named Bobby Jameson and is accidentally discovered by him.
 As it turns out, children who have baby teeth can see her, while those who have lost all of theirs cannot, as the loss of baby teeth represents the loss of innocence required to see magical beings and creatures.
 The next day at school, a bully named Jeff and his gang ambush Bobby, and one of them punches him and knocks out another one of his teeth.
-Katherine comes to visit Bobby again that night and discovers that his mother had died of cancer and his father is always busy at work.
+Katherine comes to visit Bobby again that night and discovers that his mother had died of cancer and his father, Thomas is always busy at work.
 Katherine decides to help Bobby and his friends at his school with their problems, which lands her in trouble with the higher-ups in Limbo, as revealing herself to living humans is a grievous infraction.
 However, she has an all-time high approval rating as Tooth Fairy and is let off with a warning.
 Katherine feels that the children's needs are greater than hers and asks for Raul's help in making her visible to the parents and the school principal so she can prove that she is real and Bobby is not insane.
 Raul is touched that Katherine is willing to sacrifice her chance to go to Heaven to help Bobby and his friends and agrees to help her.